plyght/birch/README.md

-# Keystone
+# Birch

-**Lease.
+**Peel.
 Rotate.
-Prove.**
+Renew.**

-Keystone is an open-source CLI tool for safe, fast secret rotation.
+Birch is an open-source CLI tool for safe, fast secret rotation.
 It updates local `.env` files and production host secrets by name, without proxying traffic.
 Your applications call provider APIs directly with their own keys.

 ## Features